-What is the difference between Botox and fillers?
+What is the difference between Botox and dermal fillers?
 The difference lies in how the products work.
-Botox reduces wrinkles by freezing muscles under the skin.
-Fillers work by filling in areas of skin that have lost their fullness due to aging.
+Botox reduces wrinkles by freezing muscles under the skin, while fillers work by filling in areas of skin that have lost their fullness due to aging.
 Compared to Botox, dermal fillers are just as effective, but results last longer.
 The duration of the effects of dermal fillers varies mainly depending on the type of filler, with some lasting as long as Botox and others lasting longer than a year.

 The dermal filler lasts 6 to 18 months and will last longer depending on lifestyle factors such as smoking, drinking, using loungers, and using a good SPF product.
-When experienced doctors perform treatments, Botox and dermal fillers are cosmetic treatments that are given by injections, usually in the doctor's office.Dermal fillers can produce longer-term results, but these injections also have more side effects.
+When experienced doctors perform treatments, Botox and dermal fillers are minimally invasive solutions that are safe.Dermal fillers can produce longer-term results than Botox injections, but they also have more side effects.
 Although dermatologists use Botox and dermal fillers to treat wrinkles on the face, they also have a variety of additional uses.
 Dermal fillers use hyaluronic acid and other substances to fill areas that have lost volume and softness.A licensed medical professional must provide dermal fillers in all procedures, using only FDA-approved fillers injected with a syringe.

 In addition to treating existing wrinkles and replacing volume loss, dermal fillers can be used for prevention in younger patients.
 Many consider dermal fillers to be a little riskier for Botox because of possible additional side effects.
 However, serious adverse effects have been associated with the use of non-regulated, needleless injection devices for dermal filling procedures.If you have those types of wrinkles, dermal fillers like Juvederm and Restylane are the best solution.
 In fact, Botox and dermal fillers are completely different products that each have something to offer.